Skip to main content

 ./gradlew bootTestRun //Gradle

-Using DevTools with Testcontainers at Development Time
+Using DevTools with Testcontainers at development time

 Spring Boot provides devtools to improve the developer experience by refreshing the application upon code changes.
 We can use @RestartScope annotation provided by devtools to indicate certain beans to be reused instead of recreating them.

-First, let’s add spring-boot-devtools dependency as follows:
+First, let’s add the spring-boot-devtools dependency as follows:

 <!-- For Maven -->